-When these minerals dissolve in a fluid, they form electrolytes — positive or negative ions used in metabolic processes.
+When these minerals dissolve in a fluid, they form electrolytes — positive or negative ions in metabolic processes.

 Electrolytes found in your body include: